 Dr. Doni, author of The Stress Remedy, explains how inflammation and pain are common reasons for waking during the night and offers solutions to break the cycle.

 We are mid-way through this 12-part series discussing causes of disrupted sleep.
 Research indicates that lack of sleep can take years off your life and lead to major health concerns.
 Understanding and addressing what is preventing you from getting good sleep is one of the best things you can do for your health.
-The 12 possible causes of insomnia I am covering in this series, as described in the introductory article are:

 As we start off the New Year, recovering from holiday treats and travel, it is the perfect time to discuss inflammation and pain, and how they can throw off your sleep—as perhaps you have noticed this week!